oleg-py/shironeko/docs/04_Utilities.md

   }
 }
 ```
-Note that you don't need to add `state` or `props` as dependencies in
+Note that if you're caching a lambda, you don't need to add `state` or
-Slinky, as those are methods and will always resolve to most recent state.
+`props` as dependencies in Slinky, as those are methods and will always
+resolve to most recent state.